oceanprotocol/docs/developers/uploader/uploader-ui.md

 ## NextJS Setup for Ocean Protocol Uploader UI Library

-To configure NextJS for the integration of Ocean's Uploader UI library, modify your `next.config.js` file to include these fallbacks:
+1. To use Ocean's Uploader UI library in your NextJS project modify your `next.config.js` file to include these fallbacks:

 ```javascript
 module.exports = {